nadir278/3D-File-Displayer/README.md

 # 3D-File-Displayer
 This project was a home assignment in the Computer Graphics course at Braude College of Engineering.
-The project was to implement the theory of computer graphics in code.
+The project was to implement the theory of computer graphics into code.
 We wrote the graphics pipeline.
 The GUI section was given to us.
 To review the code open main.c